 Visit the Saint Peter’s Basilica (and Saint Peter’s Square) in the Vatican City

-One of the largest churches in the world, Saint Peter’s Basilica is one of the holiest sites in Christendom.
+One of the largest and most beautiful churches in the world, Saint Peter’s Basilica is one of the holiest sites in Christendom.
 St. Peter’s Basilica stands on the burial site of St. Peter the Apostle, the first pope.

 St. Peter’s Basilica features the work many great artists.
 One of the well renowned sculptures in St. Peter’s Basilica is Michelangelo’s Pieta, which captures the scene where Mary cradles her lost son, Jesus.

 There is no entrance fee to St. Peter’s Basilica but make sure to come early as the queues can be pretty long.
 It took us over an hour to enter the church.
 Security is also tight in the Vatican City and a dress code is strictly enforced — no shorts, bare shoulders or miniskirts.

 If you want to attend a Papal Mass at Saint Peter’s Basilica or see the Pope during a General Audience (usually Wednesdays) at Saint Peter’s Square, you may need to reserve tickets ahead (tickets are free).
 You can find more information about attending Papal Masses and the Papal Audience in the Vatican website.

 From paintings to sculptures, the Vatican Museums have some of the world’s most incredible art collections.

 Vatican Museums + Sistine Chapel (Valid for 1 Day): € 16